Household Waste Recycling Centre (HWRC) permit scheme terms and conditions

 Using your permit

-Depending on the frequency of visits and the type of waste being disposed of, you may be asked to fill in a declaration form to confirm that your waste is from your household and not commercial or trade waste.
+Depending on the frequency of visits and the type of waste being disposed of, you may be asked to fill in a declaration form to confirm that your waste is from your own household and is not commercial or trade waste.

 You cannot use a towed trailer at Hayling Island HWRC or New Alresford HWRC due to limited manoeuvring space.